Computing at BC

 - ePolicy Orchestrator - ePO is a required security tool for Windows computers that are activated on the BC network. ePO complements McAfee VirusScan Enterprise by allowing ITS to “push” software updates to computers on the network. www.bc.edu/epo

-- Data Security Policy - Faculty are urged to read the revised policy available on the web at: www.bc.edu/policymanual (select Data Security Policy in the Index) It is the policy of the University that all confidential and other sensitive information be safeguarded from unauthorized access, use, modification, and destruction.
+- Data Security Policy - Faculty are urged to read the revised Data Security policy (PDF).
+It is the policy of the University that all confidential and other sensitive information be safeguarded from unauthorized access, use, modification, and destruction.
 All members of the University community share in the responsibility for protecting the security of data.

 - Confidential Student Information - Confidential student information includes any non-directory information (grades, courses taken, schedule, advising records, disciplinary actions, educational services received, birth date, medical information).

 - Confidential Personal Information - Faculty should not store personal information, including credit card and bank information, passwords, tax records, etc. Faculty should also take steps to protect their own intellectual property and research activity.